publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schV/ptB/m__us_usc_t42_s293e.md

 >     “(b) __Participants.—__

->     The Secretary shall include in the national conference convened under subsection (a) advocacy groups and educational entities as described in section 741 of the Public Health Service Act \[this section\] (as added by section 401), tribal health programs, health centers under section 330 of such Act \[[section 254b of this title][/us/usc/t42/s254b]\], and other interested parties.
+>     The Secretary shall include in the national conference convened under subsection (a) advocacy groups and educational entities as described in section 741 of the Public Health Service Act \[[42 U.S.C.
+293e][/us/usc/t42/s293e]\] (as added by section 401), tribal health programs, health centers under section 330 of such Act \[[42 U.S.C.
+254b][/us/usc/t42/s254b]\], and other interested parties.

 >     “(c) __Issues.—__